tts/coursevizsite/README.md

 ### Known caveats

+Currently, there is an [encoding issue](https://github.com/davidgohel/ggiraph/issues/27) on ggiraph on Windows platform.

 The onclick event on SVG does not work with [Internet Explorer 11](https://developer.microsoft.com/en-us/microsoft-edge/platform/issues/1173756/).

 With some Firefox variants, the tooltip is doubled.
 I have myself seen this on FF ESR 45.5.1.